 - (1) Documents Filed in CM/ECF.
 A document filed electronically in CM/ECF is considered filed as of the date and time indicated on the notice of docket activity ("NDA") that the court automatically generates following the filing transmission. - (2) Initiating Documents.
 An initiating document filed electronically under (c)(2) is considered filed as of the date and time indicated on the email submission. - (3) Technical Failure.
-Upon motion, the clerk may accept as timely filed a document untimely filed as the result of a technical failure. - (e) Format.
+Upon motion, the clerk may deemaccept as timely filed a document untimely filed as the result of a technical failure to be timely filed.

+- (e) Format.
 A PDF must be text-searchable.
-A PDF need not include a manual signature. - Signature.
-A Filing User's personal log-in and password constitute the Filing User's signature for any purpose for which a signature is required. - (g) Submission of Paper Copies.
-Unless the clerk requests or the relevant LR requires, and notwithstanding FRAP provisions addressing number of copies, a Filing User must not submit a paper copy of a document.
+A PDF need not include a manual signature. - (f) Signature.
+A Filing User's personal log-in and password constitute the Filing User's signature for any purpose for which a signature is required. - (g) FilingSubmission of Paper Copies. - - (1) Brief and Appendix.
+In addition to filing a brief and appendix electronically under this rule, a Filing User must separately submit the requisite number of paper copies prescribed under LRs 30.1(b) and 31.1. - (2) Other Documents.
+Unless the clerk requests or the relevant LR requires, and notwithstanding FRAP provisions addressing number of copies, a Filing User must not submit a paper copy of a document, other than a brief or an appendix. - (h) Service. - (1) Acceptance of Service.
+Registration as a Filing User constitutes consent to electronic service of all documents. - (2) Documents Filed in CM/ECF.
+A document filed in CM/ECF is deemedconsidered served upon another Filing User when that Filing User receives the NDA.

-(h) Service.

-- (1) Acceptance of Service.
-Registration as a Filing User constitutes consent to electronic service of all documents. - Occuments Filed in CM/ECF.
-A document filed in CM/ECF is considered served upon another Filing User when that Filing User receives the NDA.
 A Filing User satisfies FRAP 25(d)'s proof of service requirements by completing the "service" section in CM/ECF when filing a document. - (3) Initiating Documents.
 A Filing User must serve an initiating document on another Filing User by email. - (4) Paper Copies.
 Service of a paper copy of a document is not required unless the recipient is not a Filing User and has not consented to other service. - (i) Hyperlinks.
 A document filed under this rule may contain hyperlinks to (i) other portions of the same document or to other documents filed on appeal; (ii) documents filed in the lower court or agency from which the record on appeal is generated; and (iii) statutes, rules, regulations, and opinions.
 A hyperlink to a cited authority does not replace standard citation format.